xrdocs/8000/_tutorials/cisco-8000-pbts-implementation-basic.md

 ![02_topo.png]({{site.baseurl}}/images/02_topo.png)

+Underlying network features:
-MPLS-TE cloud has ISIS for IGP, LDP for LDP-over-TE (LDPoTE), and MPLS TE tunnels.
+- MPLS-TE cloud has ISIS for IGP, LDP for LDP-over-TE (LDPoTE), and MPLS TE tunnels.
-We have 7 TE tunnels with router "Rean" as head end router (where we'll configure PBTS) and router "Musse" as tail end.
+- 8 TE tunnels with router "Rean" as head end router (where we'll configure PBTS) and router "Musse" as tail end.
-To allow for LDPoTE session to come up, 1 TE tunnel is also created on Musse as head end and Rean as tail end.
+- To allow for LDPoTE session to come up, 1 TE tunnel is also created on Musse as head end and Rean as tail end.
-We then can configure these TE tunnels under LDP to bring up LDPoTE.
+- Configure these TE tunnels under LDP to bring up LDPoTE.

 <div class="highlighter-rouge">
 <pre class="highlight">